William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/STM32CubeN6_Example_Projects.md

 ls -l /dev/ttyACM0
 sudo putty -serial /dev/ttyACM0 -sercfg 115200

+# Other  serial consoles
-sudo minicom -s --color=on --device
+sudo minicom -s --color=on --device ckermit picocom
+#
 ```
+If the user belongs to the 'dialout' user group they have accesss to serial ports and sudo isn't needed.
 this can be found immediately after connecting using
 ```
 sudo dmesg